 42 (forty-two) Quotations by Marquis de Sade

-Eleven thousand, eight hundred and fifty-eight members and growing daily!
+Eleven thousand, nine hundred and sixty-four members and growing daily!

 Vote for your favourite quotes using the like and dislike buttons.
 One quote; one vote!
 Highest voted quotes go to the top.Records 1 to 10 of 42